Melidee/documentation/content/legal/terms/enterprise.rst

   Data Protection Legislation, allow for and contribute reasonably to audits, including inspections, conducted or mandated by the Customer;
-- (h) permanently delete all copies of the Customer's database in possession of Odoo SA, or return such data, at the Customer’s choice, upon termination of this Agreement, subject to the delays specified in Odoo SA's `Privacy Policy <https://www.odoo.com/privacy>`_ ;
+- (h) permanently delete all copies of the Customer's database in possession of Odoo SA, or return such data, at the Customer's choice, upon termination of this Agreement, subject to the delays specified in Odoo SA's `Privacy Policy <https://www.odoo.com/privacy>`_ ;